High yield value investing

 A negative growth funding ratio means that all of the companies growth either was or could have been funded by retained earnings.
-A positive growth funding ratio means that retained earnings alone where not enough to drive the companies actual growth, so additional external funds were required.
+A positive growth funding ratio means that retained earnings alone were not enough to drive the companies growth, so additional external funds were required.

-As with most ratios, the growth funding ratio provides a more meaningful result when it’s taken over a five or ten year period, so let’s calculate a ten-year growth funding ratio for Ted Baker.
+As with most financial ratios, the growth funding ratio provides a more meaningful result when measured over a five or ten year period.
+Let’s see how it works out for Ted Baker.

 To calculate Ted’s growth funding ratio we’ll need its earnings, dividends and capital employed for the period, all of which we already have in Tables 3.1 and 3.2.

 Ted’s total external growth funding from 2009 to 2018 comes to 10.2-times the company’s average earnings.
 In plain English that means it raised more external funds to drive growth than it made in profit over those nine years.

 That’s a lot of additional funding and it shows up in the company’s financial statements.
 They show that Ted’s debts went from zero to £129 million between 2009 and 2018 while lease liabilities went from £100 million to £276 million.

 In late 2019 and early 2020, Ted Baker surprised shareholders (of which I was one at the time) with a string of profit warnings, a dividend cut and then a full dividend suspension.

 Tough trading conditions were blamed, but I now think the company’s aggressive use of external funds to drive growth far above its self-fundable and sustainable growth rates was the underlying root cause.